kataw/kataw/test/__snapshot__/parser/expressions/import-call/invalid-cases.md

 ✖ Unexpected token. - start: 99, end: 101
 ✖ Expected a `;` - start: 99, end: 101
-✖ Dynamic import must have one specifier as an argument. - start: 114, end: 115 ✖ Expression expected - start: 115, end: 116
+✖ Dynamic import must have one specifier as an argument. - start: 114, end: 115 ✖ Identifier expected - start: 115, end: 116
-✖ Expression expected - start: 116, end: 117
+✖ Identifier expected - start: 116, end: 117
 ✖ Expected a `;` - start: 129, end: 130
-✖ Dynamic import must have one specifier as an argument. - start: 141, end: 142 ✖ Expression expected - start: 142, end: 143
+✖ Dynamic import must have one specifier as an argument. - start: 141, end: 142 ✖ Identifier expected - start: 142, end: 143
 ✖ Declaration or statement expected - start: 143, end: 144
 ✖ Dynamic import must have one specifier as an argument. - start: 155, end: 156 ✖ Expression expected - start: 158, end: 159
-✖ Dynamic import must have one specifier as an argument. - start: 170, end: 171 ✖ Expression expected - start: 173, end: 174
+✖ Dynamic import must have one specifier as an argument. - start: 170, end: 171 ✖ Identifier expected - start: 173, end: 174
-✖ Expression expected - start: 174, end: 175
+✖ Identifier expected - start: 174, end: 175
 ✖ Dynamic import must have one specifier as an argument. - start: 186, end: 187 ✖ Expected a `;` - start: 190, end: 191
-✖ Dynamic import must have one specifier as an argument. - start: 202, end: 203 ✖ Dynamic import must have one specifier as an argument. - start: 215, end: 216 ✖ Expression expected - start: 218, end: 219
+✖ Dynamic import must have one specifier as an argument. - start: 202, end: 203 ✖ Dynamic import must have one specifier as an argument. - start: 215, end: 216 ✖ Identifier expected - start: 218, end: 219
 ✖ Dynamic import must have one specifier as an argument. - start: 229, end: 230 ✖ Expected a ')' to match the '(' token here - start: 232, end: 233
 ✖ Unexpected token. - start: 241, end: 242